How do I get divorced?

 If you and your spouse agree to the matters under the divorce, or if your spouse does not respond, you can submit your paperwork to the court in a package without having to appear in person ( a "desk divorce").
 If you and your spouse are not able to agree on the matters under your divorce, you will have to go to trial to have a judge make a decision and grant the divorce in person.

 There are a number of different routes that will take you from separation to that final, formal divorce.
 Below is information on all those routes: Mediation, Collaborative, Traditional Negotiation, Litigation, Arbitration and Experts.
-Our lawyers at Kinetic Law can help you with any one of these options.
+We have more than one divorce lawyer at Kinetic Law that can help you with any one of these options.

 Alternative Dispute Resolution is just what it sounds like, an alternative to resolving traditional legal disputes in a way that supports financial and emotional health.
 There are different options to try, but all have the same mission: to create a safe environment to explore interests and options, allowing you to decide your own solutions.
 Therefore, the people actually involved in the divorce decide on how to move forward in a way that works for both sides.
 Alternative Dispute Resolution could include Mediation, Collaborative Family Law, Parenting Coordination or more.
 For more information on these different options, see our Alternative Dispute Resolution page.